zer0Kerbal/AeroRadial/README.md

 > An electrical parts mod adding two streamlined radially attached parts: one RTG and one Fuel Cell.

+Have you wanted to power your pods and spaceplanes with an RTG instead of solar panels, but been disappointed by the ungainly nature of the stock RTG?

+If so, this part is for you!

 ***Radial Aerodynamic RTG***, because [DaMichel] could.
 Has much lower drag in FAR than stock RTG due to not having attach nodes.

 ### Contains two radial parts